My Family

-I met Eric in 1991 when I was traveling in Mexico on a Sober Club Med vacation tour.
+I met Eric in 1991 while traveling in Mexico on a Sober Club Med vacation tour.
 I was going through a divorce from my first husband.
-Eric was already Executive French Chef at the resort hotel.
+Eric was already the Executive French Chef at the resort hotel.
 Since he’d worked with some Japanese chefs in Bali and Tahiti, he knew how to speak simple Japanese and cook Japanese home food, so we got along easily.
-After Mexico, I went to visit him in Montreal and continued our long-distance friendship till he moved to Los Angeles a year later.

 Eric struggled to find a job as a chef in Los Angeles in the first year, so he cooked for me.
 After I was diagnosed with ovarian cancer, he learned vegan macrobiotic cooking and helped me recover from 1993–95; he also used it to heal his own eczema and sinus issues.
-He went on to become a well-known vegan macrobiotic celebrity chef when he started cooking for Madonna in 2001.

-Eric also helped me after I had a near-fatal car crash in 2001.
+He also helped me after I had a near-fatal car crash in 2001.
 This time, he did more than cook; he supported me financially and took care of me during the year that I was bedridden, as well as the three years I was in a wheelchair.

-In 2008, Eric and I opened Seed Kitchen in Venice, California, with the mission of bringing delicious, healthy food to the public.
+In 2008, Eric and I opened our restaurant “Seed Kitchen” in Venice, California, with the mission of bringing delicious, healthy food to the public.
 We have continued teaching and sharing our experiences with people who seek to live healthy, happy lifestyles through events such as Kushi Summer Conference, Health Classics, A Taste of Health, and Healthy Taste of LA.

 Dog Family

-Lani: 2020- Lani means “sky” in Hawaiian
+LANI: 2020- Lani means “sky” in Hawaiian

-Lani is the re-birth of Leo.
+Lani is the rebirth of Leo.
 He is the son of Nalu and Kai.

-Kai: 2018- Kai means “ocean” in Hawaiian
+KAI: 2018- Kai means “ocean” in Hawaiian and Japanese

-Kai is the re-birth of Oro.
+Kai is the rebirth of Oro.
 He is also a golden retriever mix like Nalu, but he is much smaller than Nalu.
 He loves to take a shower and even a bath.
 He loves to swim just like Oro.
 He is going to school to be a service dog just like Oro.

-Nalu: 2017- Nalu means “surf/wave” in Hawaiian
+NALU: 2017- Nalu means “surf/wave” in Hawaiian

-Happy, a golden retriever is the third generation of our golden retriever family.
+Happy, a golden retriever, is the third generation of our golden retriever family.
 She is Lumi’s daughter, Oro’s granddaughter, and Kin’s great-granddaughter.
 She is very shy, loves to play with toys, and makes funny noises when she is happy.
 Due to nearsightedness, she has a difficult time going for walks, but taking Bach Flower Remedy has helped her walk without fear.

 LUMI: 2010– Lumi means short of Luminaire “golden light” in French.